Refer A Student

 General Education Students working to improve disruptive behaviors, IQ within normal range.

-Both self contained and rotating class settings are offered based on students individual strengths and abilities.
+Both self contained and rotating class settings are offered based on students’ individual strengths and abilities.
 High school students have the opportunity to earn core content course credits, as well as elective courses through a modified curriculum.
 Our charter schools provide the education component for youth attending our Day Treatment programs.
 Our schools culture relies on the use of the Positive Behavior Support Model with emphasis on proactive strategies for defining, teaching, and supporting appropriate student behaviors to create a positive and safe learning environment.
-Be Safe, Be Truthful, Be an Achiever, Be Responsible, Be Respectful We work to recognize our STARR students and take pride in them successfully displaying these core expectations.